 While there are a plethora of thyme varieties, here is a list of some of the most common:

-- Common thyme (T. vulgaris) – prostrate form, yellow and variegated foliage available, used in cooking.
+- Common thyme (T. vulgaris) – Common thyme has a prostrate form with yellow and variegated foliage available; used in cooking.

-- Lemon thyme (T. x. citriodorus) – upright form, golden and variegated silver foliage available, strong lemon scent.
+- Lemon thyme (T. x. citriodorus) – Lemon thyme has an upright form with golden and variegated silver foliage available; strong lemon scent.

-- Woolly thyme (T. pseudolanuginosus) – prostrate form, pubescent stems and leaves appear gray in color, good for rock gardens.
+- Woolly thyme (T. pseudolanuginosus) – Woolly thyme has a prostrate form with pubescent stems and leaves appear gray in color; good for rock gardens.

-- Creeping thyme (T. praecox) – sometimes called mother-of-thyme, is mat-forming, grows only two to three inches tall, mauve, white, and crimson flowering cultivars available.
+- Creeping thyme (T. praecox) – Creeping thyme, sometimes called mother-of-thyme, is mat-forming, grows only 2 to 3 inches (5-8 cm.) tall with mauve, white, and crimson flowering cultivars available.

-- Wild thyme (T. serpyllum) – prostrate and upright forms, cultivars provide flower colors ranging from red to purple, foliage can be green, gold, or variegated.
+- Wild thyme (T. serpyllum) – Wild thyme has prostrate and upright forms, cultivars provide flower colors ranging from red to purple, foliage can be green, gold, or variegated.

-- Elfin thyme (T. serpyllum ‘Elfin’) – creeping variety no more than 1-2 inches high with fragrant leaves and tiny purple or pink flowers, good for rock gardens and in between pavers or bricks.
+- Elfin thyme (T. serpyllum ‘Elfin’) – Elfin thyme is a creeping variety no more than 1 to 2 inches (2.5-5 cm.) high with fragrant leaves and tiny purple or pink flowers, good for rock gardens and in between pavers or bricks.

-And the list goes on: Red Compact, Lime thyme, Lemon Frost thyme, Pennsylvania Dutch Tea thyme (yes, good for tea), Orange Balsam thyme, Caraway thyme (redolent of caraway), Pink Chintz or Reiter Creeping thyme.
+The list goes on: Red Compact, Lime thyme, Lemon Frost thyme, Pennsylvania Dutch Tea thyme (yes, good for tea), Orange Balsam thyme, Caraway thyme (redolent of caraway), Pink Chintz, or Reiter Creeping thyme.